 The design concept of using a check valve is to bottle up the steam and hydrogen in the pipe volume between a downstream check valve and the upstream PCIV.
 There are check valves available that have near zero leakage for these applications and would prevent backflow up near the exit point of the HCVS.
 Based on the run-up distance required for a deflagration to detonation transition to occur, detonation loading would be ruled out for the downstream piping.
-With the disc swinging up, gravity would assist the spring closure mechanism to limit leakage to an absolute minimum.
+With the disc lifting up, gravity would assist the spring closure mechanism to limit leakage to an absolute minimum.

-A check valve will be placed near the roof level to minimize the potential for deflagration and BFN will use a 'blow off cap' to prevent foreign material from entering the HCVS piping.
+BFN will use a 'blow off cap' to prevent foreign material from entering the HCVS piping.